edemaine/cocreate/INSTALL.md

   [kadira-compose](https://github.com/edemaine/kadira-compose).

-After creating an application on one of the servers above, edit `settings.json` to look like the following
+After creating an application on one of the servers above, edit `settings.json` to include the following
 (omit `endpoint` if you're using Monti):

 ```json